aleksandar-babic/fmpcloud-10-q-fetcher/README.md

 # Run the script, get statements for period 2010-2015
 python finance-statements --ticker NFLX --start 2010 --end 2015
 ```
-> Transformed resulting report will be saved in the `data` directory.

 > Optionally, env variable `FMPCLOUD_LOGLEVEL` can be set to value `DEBUG` for more verbose logging.

 ### Running tests